Merfin History, Family Crest & Coats of Arms

 Early History of the Merfin family

-Another 163 words (12 lines of text) covering the years 1799, 1603, 1675, 1661 and 1666 are included under the topic Early Merfin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Merfin research.
+Another 39 words (3 lines of text) covering the years 1799, 1603, 1675, 1661 and 1666 are included under the topic Early Merfin History in all our PDF Extended History products and printed products wherever possible.